Flavorus/desk-csharp-sdk/README.md

 ---------------

-To get started with SDK, either grab the source code from the project page, grab a public release from the download section or simply add a reference to the library directly from Visual Studio, using NuGet.
+To get started with SDK, either grab the source code from the project site, download a zip from the release section or add a reference from within Visual Studio, using NuGet.

 Once you have a reference in place, you can create a DeskApi instance, using the base url to your desk.com app's API, the key and the secret